-The European Payments Institutions Federation (EPIF), the European Digital Media Association (EDiMA), Ecommerce Europe, the Computer And Communications Industry Association (CCIA) and the Electronic Money Association (EMA) have joined forces to call on European policy-makers to rethink their approach to digital payment security in the revised Payments Services Directive (PSD2).
+The European Payments Institutions Federation (EPIF), the European Digital Media Association (EDiMA), Ecommerce Europe, the Computer And Communications Industry Association (CCIA) and the Electronic Money Association (EMA) have joined forces

 The European Payment Institutions Federation (EPIF) is pleased to welcome SOFORT AG as a premium corporate member.

 The European Payment Institutions Federation would like to warmly welcome Alpha Card, as the newest core corporate member, and the German Federal Association of Payment Institution, (Bundesverband der Zahlungsinstitute, BVZI), as the 5th associate member.

 The European Payment Institutions Federation is pleased to welcome Yapital and Payment Services Austria as its newest corporate members.

 From September 2014, the European Payment Institutions Federation (EPIF) welcomes Saxo Payments as its newest corporate member.